 - San Marino: blue shirt, shorts and socks.
 Permanent Butt Monkey of all nations, San Marino are rooted to the bottom of the world and European rankings and are notable for only winning one senior fixture in their history, defeating Liechtenstein in a friendly in 2004.
 Their most famous player is Andy Selva, who is their all-time top goal scorer, with eight goals.

 - Scotland: navy shirt and socks and white shorts.
 Despite their tradition (played the first international match ever, a 0-0 draw with England in 1872), they are always unlucky in international competitions (they never went past stage one of each World Cup final they were in).
-Main clubs: Celtic (European Cup champions in 1967 and runners-up in 1970) and Rangers (53 league victories against 42 from their rivals), both from Glasgow - and with a very well-documented rivalry, on and off the pitch (Celtic's supporters are Catholic, and Rangers fans are Protestants, echoing religious-based struggles like the one in which the Irelands are involved).
-With the Rangers' solvency in 2011, followed by a rebranding that placed them in the third tier of the Scottish league, Celtic became (temporarily at least) the sole dominating team of the Highlands.
+Main clubs: Celtic (European Cup champions in 1967 and runners-up in 1970) and Rangers (53 league victories against 45 from their rivals), both from Glasgow - and with a very well-documented rivalry, on and off the pitch (Celtic's supporters are Catholic, and Rangers fans are Protestants, echoing religious-based struggles like the one in which the Irelands are involved).
+With the Rangers' insolvency in 2011, followed by a rebranding that placed them in the fourth tier of the Scottish league (followed by two consecutive promotions), Celtic became (temporarily at least) the sole dominating team of the Highlands.

 - Serbia: red shirt and socks and white shorts.
 While relatively new to the game, they are the direct successors of the Yugoslav legacy, which includes the 1960 Olympic gold, two second places at the European Championship (1960 and 1968) and the 1991 European Cup won by FK Red Star (or Crvena Zvezda, if you're a native Serbian speaker).
 Aside from the aforementioned Red Star, its other main club is Partizan, from Belgrade like RS, and which lost the 1966 European Cup to Real Madrid.